GNWL vs RLWL vs PQWL: Which Waitlist Confirms Fastest?

 TQWL appears when you book under the Tatkal quota and the Tatkal seats are already waitlisted at the time of booking.

-Tatkal is a premium quota that opens one day before travel (two days for some classes).
+Tatkal is a premium quota that opens one day before travel (excluding the day of journey).
 It has a limited number of seats with higher fares.
 Once those fill up, further Tatkal bookings become TQWL.

 How TQWL behaves